unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-18-packaging-agent-operations-as-installable-skills.md

 There is a subtle launcher problem here too.
 Read-only intent, read-only command semantics, and a read-only invocation path are not the same thing.
 A skill may select a status command that never mutates component state, yet the installed launcher may check an approved release manifest and update its own runtime before dispatch.
 Calling the selected subcommand read-only does not make the entire invocation mutation-free.

-That is why the first hands-on companion will use bundled, invented captures and execute no subprocess at all.
-It can teach the evidence contract and show equivalent fixed argument arrays without invoking an installed control plane.
+That is why the [Hands-On companion]({{ page.series_companion_url | relative_url }}#start-with-the-boundary) uses bundled, invented captures and executes no subprocess at all.
+It makes the evidence contract runnable and shows equivalent fixed argument arrays without invoking an installed control plane.
 A future live collector would need its own qualification: pinned runtime identity, explicit update policy, current schema verification, bounded transport, redaction, and separate tests.

 ## Portable Logic, Private Mapping